MAP Information for Parents

-MAP stands for Missouri Assessment Program."
-It is a series of assessments for English Language Arts, Mathematics and Science at grades 3-8; and English Language Arts, Mathematics, Science and Social Studies in high school.
-These assessments are designed to see if students in Missouri are meeting the Show-Me Standards.
+MAP stands for Missouri Assessment Program.
+It is a series of assessments for English language arts, mathematics and science at grades 3-8; and English language arts, mathematics, science and social studies in high school.
+These assessments are designed to check student learning to find out if Missouri students are reaching the Show-Me Standards.

-The Grade-Level assessments are made up of multiple-choice, machine-scored items, as well as "constructed response" items.
-These items require students to supply (rather than select) an appropriate response.
+The Grade-Level assessments are made up of multiple-choice and machine-scored items, as well as "constructed response" items.
+Constructed response items require students to supply (rather than select) an appropriate response.

 - Grade 3: English Language Arts, Mathematics

 - Grade 5: English Language Arts, Mathematics, Science

 - Grade 8: English Language Arts, Mathematics, Science

 - U.S. History, U.S. Government*

 **Students who take the Algebra I test before high school must take the Algebra II test during high school.